Adobe-Marketing-Cloud/aep-sdks-documentation/beta/iam/guides/how-to-handle-url-clicks.md

 ### Send a message interaction event to Experience Edge

-Adding a URL variable named `interaction` will cause the SDK to send an experience event to the Adobe Experience Edge.
+Adding a URL variable named `interaction` will cause the SDK to send an Experience Event to the Adobe Experience Edge.

 The example below will dismiss the current in-app message and send an `inapp.interact` event to edge with an action of `imageLiked`: